reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   /path/to/qemu/5D3/debugmsg.gdb  # common to both versions
   /path/to/qemu/5D3/patches.gdb   # common to both versions

-Compare to a camera model where only one firmware version is supported:
+Compare this to a camera model where only one firmware version is supported:

 .. code::